Task-Tracker-Systems/Task-Tracker-Device/doc/software-architecture.md

 Implementing a Plug-in Architecture
 -----------------------------------

-\note The description will use the term '*level*' or '*policy* level'.
-      It is used according to the description given in \cite CleanArchitecture p.
-184 ff..

 \note The description will use the term '*package*'.
       In this context a package groups related implementation of functionality of a common policy level.